What to Expect

 Please bring bottled water should you need it.

 Holy Communion – pre-packed wafer & juice sets have been purchased so you can partake in Holy Communion safely from where you are seated.
-These will be placed on chairs early in the week prior to Holy Communion Sunday to avoid transmission risk.
+These will be placed on chairs early in the week prior to Holy Communion Sunday.

 Giving – where possible please give online via our website GIVING PAGE or via BACS transfer into the church bank account.
-Contactless donations facility is on order and will be available soon.
-Where there is not an option, please give by cash or cheque.
-Banking will be done at the end of each week to ensure transmission risk is reduced.
+Contactless donations facility is now available in the centre.
+Where there is not an option, please give by cash or cheque via Tithes & Offerings Boxes.

-Children must be supervised by parent/carers AT ALL TIMES before, during and after the meeting and should be seated with parents/carers in the family zone during the meeting.
+Children must be supervised by parent/carers AT ALL TIMES before, during and after the meeting and should be seated with parents/carers during the meeting.

-People who are symptomatic - Anyone showing symptoms of COVID-19 (a new continuous cough, a high temperature or a loss of, or change in, their normal sense of taste or smell) should not attend the place of worship due to the risk that they pose to others; they should self-isolate at home immediately with other members of their household.
+People who are symptomatic - Anyone showing symptoms of COVID-19 (a new continuous cough, a high temperature or a loss of, or change in, their normal sense of taste or smell) should not attend the place of worship due to the risk that they pose to others; they should self-isolate at home immediately with other members of their household (see current NHS guidelines) .

-Supporting NHS Test & Trace Service – in order to comply with requested Government guidelines we will be keeping a temporary record of all visitors to the centre in order to support and assist the NHS Track & Trace Service with request for data, if needed, for contact tracing and the investigation of local outbreaks.
+Supporting NHS Test & Trace Service – though no longer a legal requirement, we are encouraged to continue to keep a temporary record of all visitors to the centre in order to support and assist the NHS Track & Trace Service with request for data, if needed, for contact tracing and the investigation of local outbreaks.
 You will be asked for your name as well as telephone number or email address, should you wish to share this information.
 All data will be destroyed after 21 days.

-Our Sunday Sermon will be filmed and uploaded to YouTube as soon as possible each week.
+Our Sunday Sermon will continue to be filmed and uploaded to YouTube as soon as possible each week.
 Links will be provided from our website.